kimintime/fs13-FullStack-public/README.md

  ┣ backend.csproj

 ### Setting Up the `Backend`

 1. Create the `appsettings.json` file in the root of folder `Backend`.
 You can refer to the content of file `example.json`
 2. Required to run the Library backend:
     * .Net Core (this project is version 7)
+    * dotnet ef commandline tools
     * PostgresSQL

 3. You can change .NET Core version to be compatible with your local machine in the `backend.csproj´ file
 4. Run the command `dotnet restore` to restore all the required libraries, then `dotnet run` to start the server.
+5. Add a new migration by running `dotnet ef migrations add <InitialMigration>` and then `dotnet ef database update` to create the new database.
-5. The project is using Swagger UI to run the Api, so you have the option to navigate to localhost:5001/swagger/index.html to test out the Api.
+6. The project is using Swagger UI to run the Api, so you have the option to navigate to localhost:5001/swagger/index.html to test out the Api.
 Note that the port depends on your own configuration of the server settings in the Program.cs file.